kmaincent/u-boot/doc/develop/bootstd/overview.rst

 fdtoverlay_addr_r (needed if overlays are used)
     Address at which to load the overlay for the FDT, e.g. 0x02000000

+extension_overlay_addr (needed if extension is used)
+    Address at which to load the extension FDT overlays, e.g. 0x02000000

 kernel_addr_r
     Address at which to load the kernel, e.g. 0x02080000